Weighted Average Calculator

 Weighted averages are often used for applications such as sports statistics, class grades and GPA, job performance, credit scores, averaging the cost of capital (e.g. WACC), or calculating stock cost basis.

-A classic example of weighted averages is the school course, where homework is worth a smaller portion of the grade than the final exam.
+A classic example of weighted averages is school courses, where homework might be worth a smaller portion of the grade than the final exam.

 Weighted Average Formula